KaraniAbdellah/Task_Manager_MERN/README.md

 # Thank You

 We appreciate your interest in our project and hope that you find it useful.
-Your contributions and adherence to the project's license are valuable to us.